kswedberg/rethinkdb-pull/README.md

 * Prompts for local and remote db/password info if none provided in `options` argument or `.env` file
 * Uses ssh-tunnel to connect to a remote RethinkDB server
 * Downloads a compressed file containing a database from the server
-* Extracts the file and imports the tables into a local database
+* Extracts the file and imports the tables into a local database, overwriting existing data unless `merge` option is `true`

 ## Requirements